 Those that rent from a housing association or local council won't be affected.
 Neither will most households that started claiming help with rent costs before 2008 and haven't since changed their circumstances.

-At the moment Local Housing Allowance rates are set so that 50% of properties in an area will be affordable to those in receipt of the benefit.
-However, from 1st April rates will be reduced so that only 30% of properties in an area will be affordable to those on housing benefit.
+A change in the way LHA is calculatedPreviously, Local Housing Allowance rates were set so that 50% of properties in an area will be affordable to those in receipt of the benefit.
+However, new rates that came into place on 1st April 2013 mean only 30% of properties in an area will be affordable to those on housing benefit.

-When you'll be affected by the changes depends on your circumstances now.
+When you'll be affected by the changes depends on your circumstances.

-If you receive housing benefit your Local Housing Association will have written to you explaining the changes and outlining how you'll be affected.
+Your Local Housing Association should already have written to you explaining the changes and outlining how you've been affected.
 If you haven't received a letter you should contact your Local Housing Association right away.

 You can also use this Housing Benefit Update tool to check what's changing in your local area.
 Information about the new payment rates are also listed on the Scottish, Welsh and English government websites.